dioxfile/FARS-FRIS/README.md

 * CC=50
 * It means that the security risk is 50% with these entries.

-## How to can I use FRIS on GNU Octave and MATLAB with 5000 input?
+## How to can I use FRIS on GNU Octave and MATLAB with 5000 inputs?
     * First - run GNU Octave or MATLAB;
     * Second - On line 15 of sirf.m change the code from 'for i=1:1' to 'for i=1:5000'
     * Third - At the prompt, enter the following code: 'load inputs.mat' and Press <ENTER>